cfpb/design-system/docs/components/buttons.md

               <button class="a-btn">Maybe So</button>
           </div>
         variation_name: Default buttton group
+  - variation_group_name: Buttons with icons
+    variations:
+      - variation_name: Icon buttons
+        variation_description: Example below of buttons with icon on left and icon on right ("back" and "next")
+        variation_code_snippet: ""
+      - variation_name: Animated icon
+        variation_description: Use an animated icon in a button to reassure the user that the action they are attempting to perform is functioning as intended.
+      - {}
+    variation_group_description: Use icons consistently.
+Each icon should be used exclusively for one action.
+Icons appear to the left of the button text.
+      Buttons that have “forward” actions have icons to the right of the text, and those with “back” actions have icons to the left.
 use_cases: >-
   Use primary buttons for actions that go to the next step.
 Use secondary buttons for actions that happen on the current page.
 Generous white space